 - prolonged power and fuel shortages (up to 20 hours a day) are paralysing the daily lives of the Lebanese

-The Good Factory in Lebanon!
-For several months we have been observing the situation in which the people of Lebanon find themselves.
-Last year’s explosion in Beirut – the third most powerful man-made explosion in human history – was just the tip of the iceberg of all the problems in this small Middle Eastern country.
+We have long been following the situation in which the people of Lebanon have found themselves.
+The explosion in Beirut in 2020 – the third most powerful man-made explosion in human history – was just the tip of the iceberg of all the problems in this small Middle Eastern country.
 On August 4, 2020, nearly 300,000 people lost their homes in a matter of seconds, 219 were killed and more than 7,000 were injured.
 However, the crisis unfolding here since 2019 may in the long run prove stronger and more devastating than the biggest blast of the century.

 “People have no money to support themselves.
 The country lacks food, fuel and basic medicines, and the price of one packet of paracetamol has already reached a tenth of the average Lebanese’s monthly salary, says Dr Elias.”

 The official exchange rate for the dollar is 1,500 Lebanese pounds, but with the US currency virtually no longer available in the Central Bank vault, you can only get it on the black market.
 Corruption in the country is rampant and the banks have frozen the savings of the Lebanese.
 Not 1 500 but 26,000 Lebanese pounds are paid for one dollar on the black market today.
 This means that a salary of USD 800 two years ago is now worth USD 50.